-Why should I pay Zakat?
+Why should I give Zakat?

 Allah (SWT) commands in Al-Quran, "Take alms out of their property, you would cleanse them and purify them thereby, and pray for them; surely your prayer is a relief to them; and Allah is Hearing, Knowing."
-[Al-Quran 9:103]
+[Al-Quran 9:103] "Allah will destroy Riba (usury) and will give increase for Sadaqat (deeds of charity, alms, etc.) And Allah likes not the disbelievers, sinners."
+[Al-Quran 2:276]